 The School of Law has a multi-faceted approach to supporting students.
-All postgraduate research students are allocated an adviser, who is a member of academic staff with detailed knowledge of the doctoral programme and supervision process.
+All postgraduate research students are allocated two supervisors, who are members of academic staff with detailed knowledge of the doctoral programme and supervision process.

 Supervisors also act as an important source of support.
 Throughout the duration of your studies, you will develop a strong working relationship with your supervisors.
 They will provide you with assistance and support as you carry out your research.

 You will meet with your supervisors regularly and they will act as a source of confidential support.
 In addition to your supervisors, you will have access to a postgraduate student advisor to discuss confidential matters relating to pastoral support, specialist student welfare officers and the Directors of the Postgraduate Research Degrees Programme.

 The School offers a dedicated research room for postgraduate research students offering individual desks, access to a shared kitchen and meeting space.